-A quick and easy low-carb dairy-free chocolate peanut butter fudge recipe.
+A quick and easy low-carb sugar-free chocolate peanut butter fudge recipe.
 This delicious treat will keep you from being tempted by high carb treats.

 Everyone seems to be making goodies over the holidays and bringing them in to share at work.
 If you work in a regular corporate office environment, I’m sure you know what I mean.